 DANIELLE: While an internship is one of the best ways to gain experience in a different field, if you already have an MBA or are not interested in pursuing graduate school, I recommend that you look around your current job to see where you might be able to expand your responsibilities to include your area of new interest.
 Reaching out to other departments to partner with them on projects is a great place to start.

-JOAN COONROD Senior Director MBA Career Management Center for Working Professionals
+Senior Director MBA Career Management Center

-NIGEL LENNOX FERGUSON 05MBA Manager, Human Capital | Organization & Talent Deloitte Consulting LLP
+Manager, Human Capital | Organization & Talent Deloitte Consulting LLP